Custom Soil Testing Equipment

 Results and Benefits

-We delivered the manufactured stabilometer chamber and the design documentation for the load application system to the client.
-The stabilometer chamber not only withstands pressures of up to 16 atm but also ensures quick and safe testing, making it an effective tool for soil analysis prior to foundation design.
+We delivered the manufactured stabilometer chamber and its load application system to the Customer.
+The test bench not only withstands pressures up to 16 atm but also facilitates quick and safe testing, proving to be an effective tool for soil analysis prior to foundation design.

 EnCata can support your custom lab or testing equipment project with mechanical engineering, simulations, and prototyping.
 Let’s talk – contact us.